guettli/django-htmx-fun/README.md

 ## Full Page (aka "client-side") Redirect

-If you use htmx, then most http responses will contains html fragments which will inserted into the current page.
+If you use htmx, then most http responses will contains html fragments which will get swapped into the current page.

 But sometimes you want to do a traditional full page redirect.
 In the htmx docs it is called "client-side" redirect.

 Then you need return a http response which has the http header "HX-Redirect" set to the URL of the new location.
+Docs: [Response Headers](https://htmx.org/docs/#response-headers)

 A common mistake is the set the status code if this response to 302.
 But this will trigger a redirect inside htmx.